neglesaks

 About me

-AS the story goes, Commodore kicked the bucket, many of the Amiga platform dwellers moved onto PCs and some contrarian as always - went to Apple.
-Many an Amiga was left in closets and lofts to gather dust by thousands of owners.
-The faithful clung on though the waves of EScom, Gateway and whomever passed the eviscerated patents and brand goodwill of Commodore , hand to corporate hand that hadn't a clue about what to do with it.
+And as the story goes, Commodore kicked the bucket around 1993, many of the Amiga platform dwellers moved onto PCs and some dismissive of Intelhood and Microsoft serfdom - went to Apple (Me amonst these).
+Many an Amiga was left in closets and lofts to gather dust.
+Though, the faithful clung on through the waves of EScom, Gateway and whomever passed the eviscerated patents and brand goodwill of Commodore , hand to corporate hand that hadn't a clue about what to do with it.
+Apple managed to survived the 1990s ordeals and eventually pumped out Mac OS X, the iPod and later iPhone that changed everything for the worse; Microsoft kept growing and assimilating everything around them and pumped out Internet Exploider, Windows Me, XP, Vista, the Zune and lots of new MS Office boxes with new year numbers regularly (=$$$$$) and the Amiga faithful got Gloom and Amiga OS 3.1 (or was it?
+I forgot tbh.
+They got something, at least.
+Luckily, it wasn't a perennial new version of Norton Antivirus … )

-AmigaRemix et al. are the embers of these times past; systems and platforms that was the home to artistic and madly talented guys and gals to create worlds of wonders in impressions and sheer creative product.
-The embers here are only those of the audible side of things, yet these many audio productions tie to a whole cascade of the Amiga platform and milieu; first the games and from there on, the world.
-Their song give joy to my ears.
+To wit: AmigaRemix et al. are the treasure trove of embers of these times past; systems and platforms that was - no, is - the home to artistic and madly talented guys and gals to create worlds of wonders in impressions and sheer creative product.
+These embers here are only those of the audible side of things, yet these many audio productions tie to a whole cascade of talent of the Amiga platform and milieu; first the games and from there on, the world.
+The songs still bring joy.

-Thus a hearty hello to all of you nostalgic cases out there.
+Thus: a resounding, hearty greeting to all of you fellow travellers out there!